Alcohol is a commonly used depressant drug. It usually comes as a liquid.

 What are the long-term effects of using alcohol?

-If you drink alcohol often, especially in large amounts, it can have many impacts on your body and your brain.
+If you drink alcohol often, especially in large amounts, it can have many impacts on your body and brain.
 The effects of alcohol can range from mild to severe depending on how much you drink and how long you have been regularly using alcohol.

-Alcohol can have effects on most parts of the body.
-It can affect your immune system, meaning that you are more likely to develop viral or bacterial infections.
-Alcohol has many effects on your heart – regular drinking can contribute to developing high blood pressure and a variety of heart diseases.
-Long-term use of alcohol has also been linked to developing oral, lung, pancreas, colon, breast and many other cancers.
-The liver is one of the most significantly affected parts of the body.
-Long-term alcohol use can cause alcoholic liver disease, alcoholic hepatitis and cirrhosis as well as liver cancer.
+Long-terms alcohol use, especially in large amounts can affect various parts of your body.
+It can impact your immune system, meaning that you are more likely to develop viral or bacterial infections or take longer to recover from being sick.
+It can also impact your heart and contribute to high blood pressure and heart disease.
+Long-term use of alcohol has also been linked to oral, lung, pancreas, colon, breast and many other cancers.
+Alcohol often most significantly impacts liver and can cause liver disease, alcohol-associated hepatitis, cirrhosis and liver cancer.

 Back to top